raskitoma/fumanji/README.md

 To download both CUDA and cuDNN, you need to have a NVIDIA Developer account.

+> If you found some error at run, like Error 193, check if your CUDA version is compatible with cuDNN.
+You must download/install compatible CUDA and cuDNN.
+Also check if your Tensorflow is compatible with your CUDA version.

 ## Improvements

 It is supposed that you can improve this script using CUDA.